1985–86 FC Basel season: Pre-season

-Helmut Benthaus returned as first team manager, after his successful three-year term with VfB Stuttgart in which they won the Bundesliga in the 1983–84 season.
+Helmut Benthaus returned to FCB as first team manager, following his successful three-year term with VfB Stuttgart, in which they won the Bundesliga in the 1983–84 season.
 He took over from caretaker manager Emil Müller.
 A number of players left the squad.
 Former Netherlands international Adrie van Kraay retired from active football.
 Swiss international player Martin Andermatt moved on to Grasshopper Club and Livio Bordoli moved on to Locarno.
 Two players, Beat Feigenwinter and Nicolas Keller, left the first team squad and went to play for the reserve team.
 In the other direction Gerhard Strack signed in from 1.
-FC Köln, André Ladner and Marco Schällibaum both signed in from Grasshopper Club, Francois Laydu signed in from La Chaux-de-Fonds and local lad Enrique Mata joined after a three season period by Xamax.
-Further, another local lad Stefano Ceccaroni returned from his one season loan to Baden.
+FC Köln, André Ladner and Marco Schällibaum both signed in from Grasshopper Club, Francois Laydu signed in from La Chaux-de-Fonds and local lad Enrique Mata joined after a three-season period by Xamax.
+Further, another local lad Stefano Ceccaroni returned from his one-season loan to Baden.

 In this season Basel played a total of 51 games.
 30 matches were played in the domestic league, five in the Swiss Cup and 16 were friendly matches.
 Of their 16 test games, 12 ended with a victory, one was drawn, three ended with a defeat, the team scored 78 goals and conceded 18.
-Only one of these test games were played at home in St. Jakob Stadium, against Bayern Munich, all the others were all played away.
+Only one of these test games were played at home in St. Jakob Stadium, against Bayern Munich, all the others were played away from home.

 Domestic league

-Basel played in the 1985–86 Nationalliga A, which was contested by 16 teams, these being the top 14 clubs from the previous 1984–85 season and the two promoted teams from the second level Nationalliga B the previous season, these being Grenchen and Baden. he league was contested in a double round robin format, with each club playing every other club twice, home and away.
+Basel played in the 1985–86 Nationalliga A, which was contested by 16 teams, these being the top 14 clubs from the previous 1984–85 season and the two promoted teams from the second level Nationalliga B the previous season, these being Grenchen and Baden.
+The swiss league championship was contested in a double round robin format, with each club playing every other club twice, once at home and once away.
 Two points were awarded for a win and one point given to each team for a draw.
 The champions would be qualified for 1986–87 European Cup and the next two teams in the league would be qualified for the 1986–87 UEFA Cup.

 Basel ended the season in tenth position, 14 points behind BSC Young Boys who became that season's champions and qualified for the 1986–87 European Cup.
 In their 30 league championship matches Basel won ten games, drew ten and also lost ten, which meant that they obtained 30 points.
 They scored 44 and conceding 40 goals.
 Erni Maissen was the team's top league goal scorer with 14 goals, Enrique Mata scored seven, Thomas Hauser scored five.
 Xamax and Luzern qualified for the 1986–87 UEFA Cup.
-The two newly promoted teams Grenchen and Baden suffered relegation.
+The two newly promoted teams Grenchen and Baden both suffered relegation.